 - 1 I interpret my ideas creatively e.g. through art, music, movement, play, etc. - 2 I approach new situations positively and with confidence. - 3 I explore the world around me using a range of strategies. - 4 I use multiple tools to solve challenging situations.

-Related Achievements: Children who gain confidence in themselves and their achievements them to take the initiative and become risk-takers
+Related Achievements: Children who gain confidence in themselves and their achievements

 - 1 I understand that I can learn from my mistakes. - 2 I am prepared to try things out.